etherisc/gif-sandbox/README.md

 The API servers is first used to deploy the "Fire Insurance" product to your local GIF instance.
 The API server can then be used to create fire policies and interact with those fire policies.

+The sandbox can be deployed in two ways:
+  - as a Visual Studio Code Devcontainer (mostly automatic setup)
+  - installing GIF and product by hand (mostly manual setup)

 ## Prerequisites

 This readme is based on the following assumption